morgansobol/MicrobialGenomics-TXST-2025/exercises/01_unix_hpc_intro.md

 ```bash
 ls
 ```
-Don't be concerned, you should see nothing since we have not created any files or folders (i.e. directories, more on that later).
+You should see 'github directory', we'll explore this in a minute.

-Sometimes there are *hidden* files, typically configuration files, which begin with a dot (`.`).
+Often, there are also *hidden* files, typically configuration files, which begin with a dot (`.`).
 E.g., your bash profile is configured by the file ~/.bash_profile.
-Configuration files do things like store settings and preferences for programs, determine what programs are "turned-on" when you login, and customize how your shell behaves.
+Configuration files do things like store settings and preferences for programs, determine what programs are "turned on" when you log in, and customize how your shell behaves.

 To see these *hidden* files use the **'ls'** *command* with the *argument* -a, to see <ins>a</ins>ll files, including hidden ones.
 ```bash